linkReincarnated/linkReincarnated.github.io/_posts/2016-09-30-skill-check.md

 >Rule 3: Nobody can mention skills by name as skills.

 Obviously, there's some grey area--a rogue might claim to be an expert at picking locks, while a bard says, "I generally perform well" (in who-knows-what context).
 But you can encourage players to be more descriptive.
-At least their describing the game world and not sheets of paper.
+At least they're describing the game world and not sheets of paper.

 <H3>Knowledge Checks</H3>